muammar-yacoob/unity-mcp/README.md

 ### Opening the Installer

-After installing Unity MCP, open Unity and navigate to:
+After installing the Unity package, open Unity and navigate to:
 ```
 Tools → Unity MCP → Bridge Installer
 ```